electrumpayments/billpay-service-interface/src/docs/devguide/hugo/site/content/protocol-basics.md

 500, 504, timeout         | unknown
 400, 501, 503, all others | failed

 A timeout occurs when the client has not received a response to a request after the agreed upon interval.
 Unless otherwise agreed, this interval shall be 60 seconds.
-Any response received after the timeout should be logged but ignored.
+Any response received after the timeout should be logged but otherwise ignored.

 ### ErrorDetail

-In addition to the HTTP status code, failure response bodies shall contain an [ErrorDetail](/specification/definitions/#errordetail) object if possible to describe the failure in more detail.
+In addition to the HTTP status code, non-successful response bodies shall contain an [ErrorDetail](/specification/definitions/#errordetail) object, if possible, to describe the failure in more detail.
 It should be noted though, that clients should expect the possibility of an empty response body in some failure scenarios.

 ## Store-and-forward

-To ensure that loss of transactional data is minimized, the Billpay Service Interface require clients to store advice messages in persistent storage and queued until a final status type is received.
+To ensure that loss of transactional data is minimized, it is required that clients store advice messages in persistent storage and queue them until a _final_ status type is received.
 A final response is one of either the _successful_ or _failed_ status types.
-If the Billpay Service is not responding, or responding with an _unknown_ status code, advice messages shall be queued and the message at the head of queue repeated on an interval until a final status type is received.
-For high throughput systems it shall be acceptable to send several messages in parallel.
+If no response is received, or a response with an _unknown_ status code is received, advice messages shall be queued and the message at the head of queue repeated on an interval until a final status type is received.
+For high throughput systems it shall be acceptable to send several messages in parallel, and as such they may be received out of order.

 The above applies to the following operations:

 * confirmPayment
-* cancelPayment
 * reversePayment
 * confirmRefund
-* cancelRefund
 * reverseRefund